Visiting Research Scholar for Global Systemic Risk Research Community (spring term only)

 Visiting Research Scholar for the Global Systemic Risk Research Community

 Taylor is an associate professor of sociology and former director of the Community Health Program at Tufts University and an affiliate of the Minda de Gunzburg Center for European Studies at Harvard University where she chairs the study group on the Health of Nations: Europe in Comparative Perspective.
 She is the author of articles on public health and comparative health policy, co-author of Local AIDS Policies and co-editor of Coops, Communes and Collectives.
 She has been a fellow of the King’s Fund Institute, London, the Wissenschaftszentrum, Berlin and the Hanse-Wissenschaftskolleg, Delmenhorst, Germany.
+Her recent research compares U.S. responses with those of the European Union and its member states to cross-border health threats(such as TB, pandemic influenzas, AIDS and vCJD), especially when their carriers are perceived to be migrants.
 At PIIRS, she will be working on a book on the evolution of the global blood supply, using case studies of decision-making, risk regulation and the role of scientific knowledge with regard to blood-borne HIV and Hepatitis C in Britain and the United States.